manish3901/demo_for_git/README.md

 # DEMO

-Some description for the project
+Some description for the project!

 single # creates bold text for heading etc
 # demo1